Capital Gains Tax Canada Calculator: Everything You Need to Know

 Taxable Capital Gain = (Sale Price - Adjusted Cost Base - Expenses) × 50%

-The tax rate on capital gains in Canada depends on your marginal income tax rate.
+In Canada, the CGT rate depends on your marginal income tax rate.
 Since only 50% of the capital gain is taxable, your effective tax rate on capital gains is approximately half of your income tax rate.
-To estimate your liability, use a Canada Capital Gains Tax Rate Calculator.

 Benefits of Using a Capital Gains Tax Calculator